christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 In the first temporal map, copy supression has high co-activation with the final state (end of sequence) around -0.145, with moderate co-activation in the intermediate state at -0.42, which corresponds to about L10H4, which is when the model begins to differentiate between box and basket.
 In other words, the high co-activation of supression is having a direct impact on the actual location of the cat.
 This is expected given the low values at positions related to the `cat` and `box` in L23H5.

+# FINISH THIS SECTION!!!!!!!

+The belief state shows less activation at the final state.
+It's possible

+L21H5 is the culprit in the belief state emphasis head for the negative value in the lobe analysis, the queries are dominating the QKV space

+**INVESTIGAVE THIS MORE**We've seen negative behavior in the final layer of the logit difference plot from a previous section, L25H4.
+Given the dominating Q bias this is not suprising.

+These heads also attend to previous names in the sentence but operate differently.
+Instead of promoting the correct prediction, they suppress the logit of the indirect object token (IO) by writing in the opposite direction of the Name Mover Heads.
+This suppression mechanism serves as a form of regularization, preventing the model from over-relying on certain patterns and ensuring a balanced attention distribution

 We can see more fine-grained supression in the second temporal heatmap; there's basically no co-activation at the beginning of the sequence, until the subcircuit prevents copying of past states not associated with the context of the initial state regarding the cats location in the final state.
 Back to the first temporal heatmap, scene representation heads and belief state heads often co-activate in tandem, which aligns well with the necessity for John to continuously update his beliefs about the environment based on the scene presented to him.

 In the co-occurrence matrix, all components generally co-activate very frequently with very high activations.
 Showing a *fully connected circuit* in a sense.
 The close relationship between initial states and action states indicate that initiating a state often co-occurs with some action, such as `John` placing the `cat` on the basket initially and leaving the `room`, setting up the first spatial/temporal actions taken by the characters in the narrative.
 There is also a strong, co-activating recurrent pattern between the initial state, the scene representation and copy supression.